LuanAdemi/toumei/toumei/misc/README.md

 # Misc

-This package implements unified interpretability which in theory can be applied to any architecture.
+This package implements unified interpretability methods which in theory can be applied to any architecture.

 Currently, only feature attribution methods are planned.